-In order to determine a long-term, robust and appropriate Security of Supply benefit figure, a range of possible study assumptions were investigated thoroughly by assessing the additional security of supply benefit over a range of years from 2018 to 2030 with different power system characteristics.
-The most appropriate approach in determining the benefit is the one endorsed by the regulatory authorities in determining the Capacity Payment Pot Size7.
+The most appropriate approach in determining the benefit is the one endorsed by the regulatory authorities in determining the Capacity Payment Pot Size9.
 This approach results in a security of supply benefit ranging from 240 MW to 268 MW.
 Therefore it is reasonable to estimate that the additional security of supply benefit from the second North-South interconnector is at least 240 MW on an enduring basis.
-The additional security of supply benefit can be converted into monetary terms by using the cost of a new peaking generator from the SEM Committee Decision Paper on Best New Entrant Peaker for 20138.
+The additional security of supply benefit can be converted into monetary terms by using the cost of a new peaking generator from the SEM Committee Decision Paper on the capacity requirement and annual capacity payment sum for 201510.